IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md

 versions **must** be supported by a version-specific *Plutus cost model* that covers each primitive that is available in the new Plutus version

-### 5. GUARDRAILS AND GUIDELINES ON UPDATE CONSTITUTIONAL COMMITTEE OR THRESHOLD ACTIONS
+### 5. Guardrails and Guidelines on Update Constitutional Committee or Threshold Actions

 **Update Constitutional Committee or Threshold** governance actions may change the size, composition or required voting thresholds for the Constitutional